-Hello, my name is Carrie and I got myself expelled from Homeschool.
+Hello, my name is Carrie and I was expelled from Homeschool.
 Phew, there it is, now you know.

 You see, if you met me today you’d find an introverted, quiet, confident woman.
 But truth be told, I was a strong-willed child.
 And I am still a strong-willed adult.

 As a child I struggled with my strong will, as did my parents.
 In schooling, it was especially difficult.
 When I’m told what to do, my gut reaction is to refuse to do it.
 When I’m corrected, my gut instinct is to argue.
 If it wasn’t my idea, I didn’t want to do it and I’d fight tooth and nail.